 Now more than ever, employers and managers are taking sexual harassment charges seriously.
 The #MeToo Movement in 2018 saw to it that the voices of victims of perverts in the office do not go unheard.
 However, not all harassment charges are genuine.
 Research has revealed that one in ten sexual harassment charges are false.
 Someone may accuse you falsely of sexual harassment after a fallout or if they think you are a threat that they should eliminate.
+A lookback period in New York is determined primarily by the current criminal charge, and can work to get you the best settlement for your damages.

 Your employers could quickly resolve your case after a brief investigation if you are lucky.
 On the other hand, you might face immediate termination if nobody believes your side of the story.
 This article will discuss steps against false sexual harassment accusations at the workplace.